AdityaMuppala/adityamuppala.github.io/_pages/teaching105.md

 1. Lecture 1 - Class Logistics and Motivation (no notes)

 # Labs
 Note: Prelab worksheets are due the Tuesday before the assigned lab and Lab worksheets are due the Tuesday after the assigned lab.
-See the [Course Plan](https://docs.google.com/spreadsheets/d/1bhgJt2vBqf57tbEGMazgpxgWUwKMMOcNxApGFoNIxrg/edit?usp=sharing)
+See the [Course Plan](https://docs.google.com/spreadsheets/d/1bhgJt2vBqf57tbEGMazgpxgWUwKMMOcNxApGFoNIxrg/edit?usp=sharing) for details on the deadlines.

 1. Lab 1 - Electronic Test Equipment, RC Response, Diode IV ([Lab manual](), [Prelab worksheet](), [Lab worksheet]())

 # Course Team